• Skip to primary navigation

 ArunKumar B.E Graduate from TamilNadu

 “My father got me a laptop this January.
-I look forward to helping him in managing the family’s expenses.
+I look forward to helping him manage the family’s expenses.
 I hope at least one of the many companies I have applied to for a job responds to my application,” he added .

-Hope we will see more engineers like him in our Tamil nadu and we wish him luck for his career.
+We hope we will see more engineers like him in our Tamil Nadu, and we wish him luck for his career.

 Source Here